 Requests for feedback must be received within 5 days of receipt of the notification of outcome.

-The feedback provided will give an account of the applicant’s demonstration of evidence against the advertised criteria and the personal profile for the office under recruitment.
+The feedback provided will give an account of the applicant’s demonstration of evidence against the advertised criteria and the Person Specification for the office under recruitment.
 Applicants should allow 4 weeks from the request to receive this feedback.

 Shortlist Test Feedback